GTM AI Context Starts with a Data Foundation

 Dec.
 15: Sarah (procurement) joins email thread.
 Unusual timing.
 Procurement typically enters at Stage 4, not Stage 3 for this segment.
 Context: she's 60 days into role.
 Likely aiming for early wins with aggressive negotiation incoming.

 Dec.
 29: Technical call focused on implementation questions.
-Pattern match: this mirrors 847 deals where buyers had prior bad vendor experience.
+Pattern match: this mirrors patterns seen across hundreds of deals where buyers had prior bad vendor experience.
 Probability of "security review" delay: high.

 Jan.
 4: Champion went quiet for eight days.
-Historical pattern: 62% of the time when champions go quiet for more than five days at this stage, it's because of internal political friction.
+Historical pattern: when champions go quiet for more than five days at this stage, internal political friction is the cause the majority of the time.

 Events linked to context linked to patterns.
 Data structured so AI can reason about what to do next.